-Verify that this list matches the set of standard fields you have marked for encryption on the Encryption Setup page, and the custom fields you have marked on the Field Definition page.
+Verify that this list matches the set of standard fields selected on the Encrypt Standard Fields page, and the custom fields you selected for encryption on the Field Definition page.

 Tip: Also check that your field values aren't too long for encryption.